nix-community/vscode-nix-ide/README.md

 ---
 Special thanks to
- * [article](https://blog.nojaf.com/2018/12/17/writing-a-vscode-extension-with-fable-2-1/) to have all the pieces in one place to develop vscode extension with `Fable` .
+ * [wmertens](https://github.com/wmertens/sublime-nix/blob/master/nix.tmLanguage) for writing the syntax definitions.
  * The extension [vscode-fish](https://github.com/bmalehorn/vscode-fish/) is modified to work for `nix` .

 ## Links